is life a recipe

 I think you can make out some dishes that we have not yet devoured.
 Prawns in pineapple to the left foreground, chicken with lime leaves to the top right, sautéed sweet potato buds with garlic to the top left and butter-fried & grilled prawns to the bottom right.
 See also the little saucers of the pepper/lime mix that comes with every dish.

-And a last-minute entry of soft shell crab deep fried in batter and served with tamarind sauce.
-Sorry, we guzzled this one really quickly so I only have a photo of the after-effects as it were.
+And a last-minute entry of soft shell crab deep-fried in batter and served with tamarind sauce.
+Sorry, we guzzled this one quickly so I only have a photo of the after-effects as it were.
 All of course washed down with pints of Ha Noi Bai (the local beverage in Bourdain speak), and a nice bottle of Michel Picard, French Bourgogne Pinot Noir.
 Heaven.

 Quan An Ngon, 18 Phan Boi Chau – +84 4 3942 8162